1. Purpose

 Written agreement:

-4.4.3 Corrective action will be taken where the monitoring report deems a representative has not met their obligations, as required by the National Code.
-The Marketing and Recruitment Department will advise the representative of the outcome of the annual review and corrective action plan if applicable.
+4.5.3 Corrective action is taken if a representative does not meet their obligations, as required by the National Code or the written agreement.
+The International Development team informs the representative of the outcome of the annual review and any corrective action plan if applicable.

-4.1 The institution will terminate a representative agreement, as per the Representative Agreement Termination Procedures, where there is evidence the representative, an employee or a sub-contractor of the representative has participated in false or misleading recruitment practices, as required by the National Code.
-Additional grounds for terminating an agreement are detailed in representative agreements.
+4.5.1 The Institution terminates a representative agreement, as per the Representative Agreement Termination Procedures, if there is evidence of poor performance or false or misleading recruitment practices by the representative, an employee or a sub-contractor, as required by the National Code.
+Additional grounds for termination are detailed in the written agreements.

 5. Roles and responsibilities